Skip to main content

 create SBOM[project].cdx.json, sbom-commands.sh, license-report.md, copyleft-risk.mdSee example[Common]

-SBOM Managementsbom-management-plan.md, sbom-sharing-template.mdSee example[Supply Chain]
+SBOM managementsbom-management-plan.md, sbom-sharing-template.mdSee example[Supply Chain]

 vulnerabilitycve-report.md, remediation-plan.mdSee example[18974]

-Educationcurriculum.md, completion-tracker.md, resources.mdSee example[Common]
+Trainingcurriculum.md, completion-tracker.md, resources.mdSee example[Common]

 Certificationgap-analysis.md, declaration-draft.md, submission-guide.mdSee example[Common]